bigsmoke/angel/README.md

 ## Angels have parents and can have children

 Every angel descends from `angel`.
+(Well, `angel` itself doesn't.
+The zeroth angel has to be willed into being when angels don't yet exist.
+This is done by Atheu.
+Atheu, in Angel parlance, is a kind of atheist that wishes to believe.
+In other words: it is what bootstraps the entire Angel system.
+It brings to live the Angel universe.)

 To make an angel descend from another angel:

 ```
 Van der Molen #0 / Rowan van der Molen !